-Industrial Deafness (also referred to as work-related hearing loss) is a form of hearing loss that occurs from exposure to high levels of sound within the workplace.
+Industrial Deafness (also referred to as work-related hearing loss) is a form of hearing loss that occurs from exposure to dangerously high levels of workplace noise during employment.

 Industrial deafness typically develops from either: